kcjengr/probe_basic/README.md

+# Still under development don't use in production
+follow development on QtPyVCP project

 # Probe Basic - QtPyVCP user interface for linuxcnc

 Probe Basic is a QtPyVCP based interface for the LinuxCNC machine control.